-I've been working at Australian furniture startup Koala for the last year.
-It's experienced explosive growth on all fronts, so it's been a real privilege to be a part of an outstanding team.
-These are some of the tactics we employ as we move to create a internationally-known Australian lifestyle brand.
+It's experienced explosive growth on all fronts, so it was a real privilege to be a part of an outstanding team.
+These are some of the tactics we employed as we moved to create a internationally-known Australian lifestyle brand.

 Koala (originally known as Koala Mattress) was started by Dany Milham and Mitch Taylor in 2015.

 It began with a great bed-in-a-box product and paired it with a clear selling proposition – a direct-to-consumer model, and a best-in-country delivery experience.

 With Dany's clean brand design, fun tone-of-voice and loveable approach to adopting real koalas, it has ambushed the furniture industry in Australia.

 My crush on Koala

 I first came in contact with the brand after seeing it on my Facebook feed, and driving past their Surry Hills office on my way to the gym.
 More research revealed articles like this, and I realised I was witnessing something special in its early stages, and just down the road.

 Running out of cash on my 2017 sabbatical AKA the Summer of Code, I stumbled across a LinkedIn job ad for Koala, for a full-time Front-End Developer.
 Harbouring a bit of a crush on the brand, I fired off a cover letter but didn't think much of it, given I wanted to work at least 2 days a week on my own projects.